PKMLab/tekmc/README.md

-# TEKMC - Trajectory Extending Kinetic Monte Carlo
+# TEKMC - Trajectory-Extending Kinetic Monte Carlo

 Please read the docs for [Installation Instructions](docs/installation_instructions.md) and description of other methods and variables.